Blog

 return p

-This program is now in a form amenable to “encoding” using formula tricks.
+This (absurdly inefficient) program is now in a form amenable to “encoding” using formula tricks, and that is precisely what the Willans formula does.